Grocery delivery to your Disney Resort hotel

 Disney Resort gift shops

-Tips for a smooth delivery
+Tips for a smooth vacation grocery delivery

 - Use your resort’s street address.
-Enter the address for the front lobby — not a building number or bus stop.
+Enter the address for the front lobby, not a building number or bus stop.
 A quick web search for your resort’s name plus “address” gives you the right one.

 - Schedule for check-in day.
 Deliveries work best when timed to your arrival.
 Bell Services holds everything, so it does not matter if you arrive after the delivery.

 - Know your fridge size.
 Standard rooms have a mini refrigerator, not a full-size fridge.
-It fits a few drinks, some fruit, and a small container of milk — plan your order around what the mini refrigerator can hold.
+It fits a few drinks, some fruit, and a small container of milk.
+Plan your order around what the mini refrigerator can hold.

 For large groups